clo4/apple_device_identifiers/README.md

 A generated TypeScript module that makes it easy to use this data from Deno.

-### generate.ts
+### build.ts

-A Deno script that generates devices.json and mod.ts using the data in the devices directory.
+A Deno script that builds devices.json and mod.ts using the data in the devices directory.
 See [#contributing](#contributing).

 ## Usage